EPBCproject/pymscrape/README.md

     ```

     This will download other necessary python packages, and put them into an
-    conda environment called `pymscrape`.
+    conda environment called pymscrape.
 Environments make it possible to run
     different versions of python with different combinations of packages on the same system.
     1. On Windows systems, one of the python packages `bezier` needs to be modified.
 Open the Powershell and type